Lopo de Brito: Biography

 He was the second-born son of João de Brito Nogueira, Nobleman of the Royal House and member of the Council of King Manuel I on April 16, 1514, by his wife Dona Brites de Lima, daughter of the 4th Senhor (Lord) of Regalados; and nephew of Luís de Brito Nogueira, Lord of the Estates of São Lourenço in Lisbon and Santo Estevão in Beja.

 He arrived in Portuguese Ceylon around September 1518, sent by the new governor of the Estado da Índia, Diogo Lopes de Sequeira, with the mission - ordered by King Manuel I - to build a stone fortress in Colombo.
-He was accompanied by his brother, António de Brito, appointed as Alcaide of the fortress, and 400 soldiers, masons and carpenters.
+He was accompanied by his brother, António de Brito, appointed as Alcaide (castellan) of the fortress, and 400 soldiers, masons and carpenters.

+(António de Brito, accompanied by another brother called Jorge de Brito, would later distinguished himself as captain and governor of the Maluku Islands, where he ordered the construction of Fort Kastela, also known as Fort of São João Batista de Ternate).

-The construction of the fortress had to be carried out in extremely difficult conditions, subject to constant attacks and siege by the military forces of the Kingdom of Kotte, under the orders of its sovereign, Vijayabahu VI.
+The construction of the fortress of Colombo had to be carried out in extremely difficult conditions, subject to constant attacks and siege by the military forces of the Kingdom of Kotte, under the orders of its sovereign, Vijayabahu VI.
 Lopo de Brito resorted to counterattacks to relieve the pressure from the besiegers, namely on June 15, 1519, when he managed, albeit provisionally, to disperse Kotte's forces.